mdafzal1994/cyber_security/security_mechanism/Same-origin-policy-(SOP).md

 ### Diff csp vs sop
 The same-origin policy is often confused with content security policies.
 The difference is that content security policies prevent calls to external resources (outbound) while the same-origin policy prevents calls from external resources (inbound).
 Also, content security policies are not enabled by default and must be defined by developers.

+**Same-Origin Policy** is primarily focused on preventing data access between different origins, while **Content Security Policy** is aimed at controlling which resources can be loaded and executed, enhancing security against script-based attacks.